 Keyboard factors: A standard keyboard platform is rectangular in shape and will fit most keyboards.
 If you are using a "natural" shaped keyboard, the kind with a wave shape, it may not fit a standard platform since most keyboards are 10 5/8" deep and natural boards often are deeper.
 For a natural shaped keyboard, you will want a platform shaped to fit it.
 If you're going to use a separate mousing platform (recommended in most cases - see below), a 19" wide platform usually can only hold a keyboard.
-If you plan to use a keyboard with a numeric pad, you will need a wider platform, typically 25" wide, such as the Humanscale 500 or a custom cut ESI Ergo platform.
+If you plan to use a keyboard with a numeric pad, you will need a wider platform, typically 25" to 27" wide, such as the UPLIFT Large Keyboard Tray or a Humanscale 500.

 Choosing where you want your mouse to go is often a subjective choice.
 The goal is to get your mouse as close as possible to your body and to minimize reaching.
 Most users prefer a separate mousing platform, but some prefer a wider board that allows the keyboard and mouse to sit on the sme surface.

 Over or under?
 Mousing platforms are usually one of three styles - the most common pivot from the front edge of the keyboard platform and swivel at or slightly lower than the height of the keyboard platform.
 Two examples of this type of keyboard system are the UPLIFT Switch Keyboard Tray and the Humanscale Swivel Mouse Platform.

 The second type of mousing platform pulls out from the side of the keyboard platform.
 This type of mousing platform does not offer any height, swivel or tilt options.
 The Workrite Banana Board is our most popular model with this style of mousing platform.